-In this case, the Trade Mark is well known and the Respondent has failed to file a Response.
+In this case, the Trade Mark is a well known trade mark.
+It is implausible in the Panel's view that there is any good faith use to which the (typo) Domain Name may be put.
+The Complainant were unable to verify the address provided by the Respondent indicating that it is likely not to be a real address.
+Further, the Respondent has failed to file a response.
 This is also a situation where in the absence of any arguments to the contrary, given the fame of the Trade Mark and the area of activity where it operates, it is implausible that there can be any good faith use to which the Domain Name may be put.
 Considering the circumstances, the Panel considers that the Domain Name is also being used in bad faith.
-Accordingly, the Complaint has satisfied the third element of the UDRP, i.e., the Domain Name was registered and is being used in bad faith under paragraph 4(b)(iv) of the Policy.
+Accordingly, the Complaint has satisfied the third element of the UDRP, i.e., the Domain Name was registered and is used in bad faith.